wrdn-git/eveonnix/README.md

 I play EVE Online...
 My charater is Wrdn and it is the primary use of my gaming machine.

-I also play other games, but with what I spend per month on EVE it always feels like a cop out to not play EVE.
+I also play other games, but with what I spend per month on EVE it always feels dirty playing other games.

 ## Great Communities